Upgrades

 In order to apply upgrades to your VPS, you must shutdown and restart your server.
 Please note that a complete shutdown is required; a reboot is not sufficient.
 The best way to do this is from within your operating system (e.g. shutdown -h now on Linux).

-Once shutdown, you can restart the server using the Start button in the control panel.
+Once shut down, you can restart the server using the Start button in the control panel.

 Resizing your disk